-The CASTLE Study programme of research led by Prof Deb Pal at Kings College London and Prof Paul Gringras at Evelina London Children’s Hospital, with a large team of clinical and scientific experts as well as parents and young people.
-The study will receive £2.3 million in funding.
+The CASTLE programme of research led by Prof Deb Pal at Kings College London and Prof Paul Gringras at Evelina London Children’s Hospital, with a large team of clinical and scientific experts as well as parents and young people.
+The study received £2.3 million in funding from NIHR.

 Most children with epilepsy have sleep problems and wake in the night.
 Disturbed sleep in turn reduces learning ability and can also trigger seizures.
 Parents often get up to check on their child in case s/he is having a seizure, and sometimes sleep with the child because they are worried.
 This can make the parent very tired the next day, and affect their stress and concentration levels.
-We will adapt an existing sleep behavioural treatment to the sleep problems experienced by parents of children with epilepsy.
-Then we will test how well it works compared to standard treatment in a randomised controlled trial.
+We have adapted existing sleep behavioural packages for children, both for typically developing and those with autism and ADHD, to the sleep problems experienced by parents of children with epilepsy.

-To guide, inform and support all of this research, children with rolandic epilepsy and parents of children with rolandic epilepsy will have an opportunity to play a meaningful role in the research process.
+To guide, inform and support all of this research, children with epilepsy and parents of children with epilepsy are central in advising on all aspects of the research process.

 Who is conducting the research?

-The CASTLE Study is led by Prof Deb Pal at Kings College London and Prof Paul Gringras at Evelina London Children’s Hospital, with a large team of clinical and scientific experts as well as parents and young people.
-The study will receive £2.3 million in funding.
+The CASTLE Study is led by Professor Deb Pal at Kings College London and Professor Paul Gringras at Evelina London Children’s Hospital, with a large team of clinical and scientific experts as well as parents and young people.
+The study is funded by NIHR under the Programmes for Applied Research theme.

 Who has reviewed this study?